Red White and Blue Ridge 2017

 Day 1 – Sunday, September 24 – 49, 63, or 86 Miles

 Time to ride!
 Climate Ride's new Red White and Blue Ridge Ride begins at a summer camp nestled in Virginia’s Blue Ridge Mountains.
 We’ll set out along the famed Blue Ridge Parkway, known as one of America’s most scenic roads.
 We have multiple route options today, so you can make your day as challenging as you want!
 Today has the most elevation gain overall, but there are options for all cycling abilities (so please do your training!).
 On this Northern section of the Parkway, we’ll conquer the rolling hills and ride along rocky ridges that afford sweeping views of the ragged peaks above and ardent valleys below.
-After a quick water stop in the Rockfish Gap, we’ll ascend into forested Shenandoah National Park (or take the optional shuttle!).
+After a quick water stop on the Blue Ridge Parkway, we’ll ascend into forested Shenandoah National Park.
 Cycling on the famed Skyline Drive, our route parallels the Appalachian Trail through one of the country’s wildest wilderness areas.
-After a picnic lunch in the forest, we’ll descend to the East before coasting into our cozy camp for the night.
+After a picnic lunch in the forest, we’ll continue into the Big Meadows area of the park for the night.
 Following a hearty dinner, we’ll hear from many of Climate Ride’s beneficiaries and spend the night in tents under the stars.

 Day 2 – Monday, Sept 25 – 50 or 70 miles

-On Day 2, we’ll explore Virginia’s Piedmont Region – a naturally diverse, gently-rolling landscape dotted with rural towns and villages.
+On Day 2, we’ll continue riding along Skyline Drive before descending into Virginia’s Piedmont Region – a naturally diverse, gently-rolling landscape dotted with rural towns and villages.
 We’ll visit a few of them as we pedal on quiet country roads to our picnic lunch at a local park.
-The afternoon brings pleasant riding and a well-deserved ice cream stop before arriving at our next summer camp where we’ll have dinner, our final Evening Program and celebrate your accomplishments around the campfire before turning in for the night.
+The afternoon brings pleasant riding before arriving at our next summer camp where we’ll have dinner, our final Evening Program and celebrate your accomplishments around the campfire before turning in for the night.

 On the morning of Day 3, the epic cycling continues as we gear up to head into DC!
-After an energizing breakfast, we’ll pedal into Manassas National Battlefield Park and Bull Run – both historic Civil War Battlefields.
+After an energizing breakfast, we’ll pedal into historic Leesburg before jumping on the Old Dominion trail.
 We’ll enjoy a final picnic lunch before the last stretch into the nation’s Capitol.
-As we near the city, we’ll jump on the scenic Old Dominion Trail for about an hour of flat riding before gathering at the Thompson Boat Center.
-There, we’ll wait for everyone to arrive and then ride en masse along the National Mall to Capitol Hill where we’ll gather to celebrate our arrival.
+We'll gather at the Thompson Boat Center where, we’ll wait for everyone to arrive and then ride en masse along the National Mall to Capitol Hill where we’ll gather to celebrate our arrival.
 Then, we’ll ride to Southeast Washington DC, pick up our gear, and say our goodbyes.

 Optional Advocacy Day – Wednesday, September 27